 Eat sulforaphane in plant form

-After reading all these benefits of sulforaphane, you probably think it’s time to introduce it to your lifestyle.
+Having learned about these benefits of sulforaphane, you may be considering incorporating it into your lifestyle.
 Indeed, this plant compound can improve your health and quality of life in many ways.

-The best way to obtain sulforaphane is through diet.
+The most effective way to acquire sulforaphane is through a balanced diet.

 As mentioned above, cruciferous vegetables are the most abundant natural source of this critical compound.
 Besides broccoli, the family of cruciferous vegetables also includes: